thoaikhoa14402/Smart-Paragraph-Generator/README.md

 Using the GPT-2 language model trained on Vietnamese language dataset to automatically predict and generate natural language text like humans.

 # In folder GPT2:
-run this command for install neccessary:
+run this command to install neccessary packages:
 	pip install -r requirements.txt

 to run server: